-OVC estimates that it will make up to two awards of up to \$1,500,000 each for an estimated total of \$3,000,000 for a 3-year project period, beginning on October 1, 2015.
-OVC may invite the successful applicants to apply for continuation funding for up to two 12-month increments.
-Important considerations in decisions regarding supplemental funding include, among other factors, the availability of funding, strategic priorities, assessment of the quality of the management of the award (e.g., timeliness and quality of progress reports), and assessment of the progress of the work funded under the award.
+OVC estimates that it will make up to two awards of up to \$500,000 for an estimated total of \$1,000,000 for a 24-month project period, beginning on October 1, 2015.

+OVC may, in certain cases, provide supplemental funding in future years to awards under this solicitation.
+Important considerations in decisions regarding supplemental funding include, among other factors, the availability of funding, strategic priorities, assessment of the quality of the management of the award (for example, timeliness and quality of progress reports), and assessment of the progress of the work funded under the award.

 All awards are subject to the availability of appropriated funds and to any modifications or additional requirements that may be imposed by law.